Deuxis/WaylandScanner.jl/README.md

 # WaylandScanner.jl
-A Julia module for parsing Wayland protocol files and :unicorn:generating Julia bindings.
+A Julia module for parsing Wayland protocol files and generating Julia bindings.
 In the future this module will hopefully be able to generate full Wayland bindings that can be statically compiled into something that doesn't even require a Julia runtime.

 Heavily work in progress.